Photo Session at Rapsberry Island

 After boasting this park qualities, let’s see its limits.

-The less we can say is that the Rapsberry Island, don’t offer enough diversity to take an entire couple’s photo session.
-Indeed, except the pedestrian green line walkways that offer a nice view on the city, and a direct access to the river, there is not much photogenic amenities.
+The less we can say is that the Rapsberry Island doesn’t offer enough diversity to take an entire couple’s photo session.
+Indeed, except the pedestrian green line walkways that offer a nice view on the city, and direct access to the river, there are not much photogenic amenities.
 Unlike the Harriet Island with old oaks and the riverboat harbored, the Raspberry Island is (for the moment), pretty flat (a lawn, surrounded by only short and thin vegetation) and pretty empty (except the hall).